AlanC5/Invention-Factory-EchoLight/README.md

 http://inventionfactory.org/inventions/echo-light

-The two main components to our prototype are the Arduino Mega 2560 and Easy VR 3, a sound processing chip.
+The three main components to our prototype are the Arduino Mega 2560, XBee Series 1, and Easy VR 3 (sound processing chip).

+By the sixth week, we had two devices that were able to communicate with each other and reproduce sound.